Assigned Date: Wednesday, Oct. 19, 2016

 This is a group assignment - you must work in teams of 2 or 3.
 See course collaboration policy for details.

-This is the next phase of the semester project.
+This may be the next phase of the semester project.

 Continue development of an innovative user interface for an application utilizing a computer and/or a smartphone.